Tlgadintsi: Last moments

-When Turkish forces arrived in Kharpert in 1915 to destroy its Armenian community, Tlgadintsi found temporary hiding in the house of a childhood Muslim friend of his to whom he entrusted his large collection of unpublished works for safekeeping.
+When Turkish forces arrived in Kharpert in 1915 to destroy its Armenian community, Tlgadintsi found temporary hiding in the house of a childhood Turkish friend of his to whom he entrusted his large collection of unpublished works for safekeeping.
 Quite notably, the collection included his accounts of the infamous massacres of 1895.
 One day, Tlgadintsi was completely devastated to learn that in a moment of panic his friend had set fire to the entire collection and reduced it to ash.
 Shortly afterward, he was found out and thrown into a jail crowded with other Armenian notables.
 At this point, Tlgadintsi learned that his wife, six daughters, and son had already been sent to their deaths on the deportation routes.
 Nevertheless, under those grim circumstances he still managed to show a few flashes of his characteristic wit to lift the spirits of his fellow prisoners.

 On 20 June 1915, Tlgadintsi was murdered in a gorge near his birthplace in the course of the Armenian Genocide.